 The segment of Water Street between Princess and Market Streets will open temporarily between March 10-13 for the St. Patricks celebration.
 It will close again on March 13 through the end of March while crews apply final touches to the area.
 The sidewalk in front of the Federal Courthouse is open.
 Pedestrians headed south along Water Street toward Market Street will simply have to walk up to the mid-block where they can cross Market Street and proceed back towards the river on the sidewalk.

-The Riverwalk behind the Brooks Building has been removed and construction of the replacement segment is now underway.
-It will open in late December.
+The Riverwalk behind the Brooks Building is slated to open in late March.